 Q: Where can I get a pet monkey?

-A: Primate Info Net does not recommend owning pet monkeys.
+A: This has been one of our most common questions over the years.
+Primate Info Net does not recommend owning pet monkeys.
 The reasons are many.
 Read more here.

 Q: Is there an active PIN mailing list?

 A: Primatologists and students of primatology are invited to explore the PIN website to find various primatology community groups and apply to join them.
 We do not have a public mailing list but we are happy to continue to build resources for the public on the website itself.
 And of course, you can email us at email@example.com with your questions.
 You can also look up people in the International Directory of Primatology to contact with your questions.
 See the forums listed next for more opportunities if you are interested in working with primates.

 Q: How can I find Primate-Jobs and the other PIN forums and descriptions?

 Q: I am unable to subscribe or unsubscribe from a PIN forum.
 What should I do?

 A: Please contact us for help if you are having trouble subscribing.
 If you are trying to unsubscribe using the directions posted in the forum, make sure you use the original email address you used to subscribe, in case forum mail is being forwarded to your current address.